estebistec/splunk-jira/README.md

 #### Notes

 * The rest command can also be called with | jira.

 ### jirasoap (SOAP API - deprecated)

 #### Syntax

 ```
-| jirasoap MODE OPTIONS
+| jirasoap [instance-name] MODE OPTIONS
 ```

+The instance-name is the top-level property name of the JIRA server to search from your `config.json`.
+If not given, the `default` jira is used.

+You should document the available instances for your splunk users.

 #### MODES